 Spouses not currently residing with the applicant but who may return are counted as household members.
 Applicants who note they are married but are currently separated or estranged must complete an Affidavit of Marital Status form in order to exclude the spouse from the household.
-The form must be acquired annually and maintained in the household's HTC eligibility file.
+The form must be updated annually for all 30% and 50% deeper targeted units and maintained in the household's HTC eligibility file.
 In the event the spouse becomes part of the household within the initial lease term, the spouse must be added to the initial certification and it must be determined if the household would have qualified with the spouse and all of his/her income.